ChrisPenner/dumbwaiter/README.md

     response:
       body: Hello, World!

+  - match:
+      path: /
+    response:
+      # Serve contents from a file
+      # Filepath is relative to working directory of the running server
+      file: './index.html'

   # Here's another route matcher for a JSON request
   - match:
       # This matches ALL post requests